 Can I Leave My Husky Home while at Work?

 Sometimes you will need to leave your husky in the apartment while you go to work, head down to the shops, or go out with friends.
 Hopefully, you are working hard at training your dog, particularly trying to keep him or her out of trouble.
 If not, just check these general tips on how to train your husky puppy and have an idea of where to start.

 That means not wrecking the house!
 Crate training is likely to play a big part in this as it might be your only effective solution to restraining your dog.
 A checklist of things to think about when leaving your dog alone is:

 - Has it got a toy to play with?
 A KONG toy is popular and effective.

 - It is not too warm, not too cold?

 - What if your puppy needs to go to the toilet?

-- Is he or she likely to howl, and which neighbours will be affected?
+- Is he or she likely to howl, and which neighbors will be affected?

 If you plan on leaving your husky home all day while you head out to work… well… good luck!
-It can be done but you will probably need a very well trained and exercised dog.
-A long walk or jog in the morning, and another when you get home, is probably what you need to give your dog to keep them stimulated.
+It can be done but you will probably need a very well-trained and exercised dog.
+A long walk or jog in the morning, and another one when you get home, is probably what you need to give your dog to keep them stimulated.